 Regular speaking of

 German in a small class size

 has allowed for a

 significant development in

 my communication skills.

 Gaining a deeper

 understanding of a

+culture and its population

-is vital for learning languages, and the German course does this by blending aspects of modern German life, the history of Germany and other areas of interest, such as technology, literature and film.
+s vital for learning languages, and the German course does this by blending aspects of modern German life, the history of Germany and other areas of interest, such as technology, literature and film.
 Having a second language has enabled me to look at a variety of paths for university and beyond.